 General

-Description - Set of East.
+Description - Set off East.
 This is the western end of the 16 mile "Long Pound" giving the opportunity for 2 days of portage free paddling.
 This is a nice paddle through mainly open chalk downland.
 There are a couple of swing bridges which you can get under with care.

-God views of the Alton Barnes White Horse to the North towards the end of the day.
+Good views of the Alton Barnes White Horse to the North towards the end of the day.
 The Barge Inn , in addition to having a fine selection of real ale, has a fairly basic but adequate campsite and is the centre for local enthusiasts of crop circles.